OPEN CALL / ARTIST-IN-RESIDENCE (AIR) GRANT

 – Access to archives and databases

-Residency Periods – AIR 2025
+Residency Periods – AIR 2026

-Residencies can be applied for any periods you wish, in 2025 however, with the latest end date being mid-December.
+Residencies can be applied for any periods you wish, in 2026 however, with the latest end date being mid-December.

 Application Requirements

-This is a residency grant awarded to Danish ceramists.
 To be considered, applicants must meet the following criteria at the time of application:

 – You must have a clear project

-– You must have relevant experience in the fields of ceramic art and/or ceramic craftsmanship.
+– You must have relevant experience in the fields of ceramic art and/or ceramic craftsmanship

 Application Form